jwm197/RandomisedFaceCollection/README.md

-I have parameterised the side burn and fixed the glitch where the editor was drawing the face everyframe.
+I have parameterised the nose so it can be drawn in different styles widths, heights and y postions